 The idea of a call center is certainly nothing new, with phone support acting as the standard method of contact between any business and consumers or clients for decades.
 But as everything moves digital, and legacy telephony slowly becoming a thing of the past, the technology and solutions a business employs must also shift to meet the demanding needs of customers and new technological trends.
 Even the call center must evolve beyond a public switched telephone network.

-As VoIP becomes more cost effective and robust, call centers will see the shift to utilizing modern call center technology - and with VoIP comes not just calling, but a whole new array of communication channels that every business can utilize.
+As VoIP becomes more cost effective and robust, call centers will see the shift to utilizing modern call center technology and call center automation - and with VoIP comes not just calling, but a whole new array of communication channels that every business can utilize.
 So as consumers request more and more ways to get in touch with their favorite business, call centers are evolving into what is known as contact centers.
 So what is a contact center, and how does it differ from the age old call center?
 The two terms tend be used interchangeably often, but they are not exactly the same.
 Let’s break it down to make a bit more sense.

 What Is a Call Center?